-Porto is a colorful city filled with artists, friendly ‘Tripeiros’ (Locals from Porto), and delicious food.
+It is the capital of the north.
+It is a colorful city filled with artists, friendly ‘Tripeiros’ (Locals from Porto), and delicious Portuguese cuisine.

 Did you hear someone call Porto “Oporto”?

 Both names are correct.
-Let me clear that for you: the name Porto is not translated a lot like Lisboa, for example.
+Let me clarify that for you: Porto is not translated like Lisboa, for example.

-This different form to write Porto started with the English.
-When they were here in Portugal, they heard us talk about “o Porto,” in which “o” means the definite article.
-For some reason, Porto is one of the only cities in Portuguese that has a definite article before all the time.
+This different form of writing Porto started with English.
+When they were here in Portugal, they heard us talk about “o Porto,” which “o” means the definite article.
+For some reason, Porto is one of the only cities in Portuguese that has a definite article before.

-Porto has one of the most exciting, vibrant, and surprising food scenes of most European cities.
-If you are looking for some inspiration for Portuguese food, don’t miss our guide to the best restaurants in Porto.
+This city has one of most European cities most exciting, vibrant, and surprising food scenes.
+If you are looking for some inspiration for Portuguese food.
+Don’t miss our guide to Porto’s best bars and restaurants.

 Port Wine Tour